Are Online Colleges Legit? How to Avoid Scams and Find Reputable Online Schools

 If you’re questioning whether online colleges are legit, we’re here to say that yes, there are many solid online college options that are worth your money.
-However, that doesn’t mean that there aren’t some less-than-savory institutions out there that are just after your money.
+However, that doesn’t mean that there aren’t some less-than-savory institutions out there that you should avoid.
 Here, we’re going to show you how to separate the reputable schools from the fly-by-night diploma factories.

-Let's look at the things you should evaluate when considering online colleges, including:
+Let's look at the things you should evaluate when considering online-only colleges, including:

 - Accreditation - We'll talk about why it matters and how to check it.